buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

 * Revision 03
    - Updated references to updated RFCs.
 RFC 5996, RFC 6204, RFC 5389, RFC 5766, RFC 5245, RFC6145.
    - Added changes from RFC6296 section (this)
+   - Boilerplate text to Implementation status
+   - Update IPv6 addresses to be 5952 compliant

 * Revision 02
    - Added section on implementation status